Taught course

 Course content

-The Criminology MSc degree allows you to develop an advanced knowledge of crime and offenders, as well as to assess contemporary trends and concepts in criminal justice policy and community safety.
+Our Criminology MSc degree will allow you to develop an advanced knowledge of crime and offenders, as well as assess contemporary trends and concepts in criminal justice policy and community safety.
 You'll explore approaches to crime control within the community and penal institutions to gain the skills required to conduct research within the field of crime and criminal justice.
-This level of knowledge can prepare you for doctoral study or research posts within the criminal justice arena as well as being ideal for consolidating your professional experience.
-You'll also have the opportunity to be involved in a one-week exchange programme within an American university.
-In the most recent (2014-15) Destinations of Leavers from Higher Education (DLHE) survey, 100% of graduates from this course were in work or further study within six months.
+This level of knowledge can prepare you for doctoral study or research posts within the criminal justice arena, but it's also ideal for consolidating your professional experience.

 The course looks at criminology from both a theoretical and an applied perspective, covering areas including criminal justice, prisons, crime prevention, and crime and offender patterns.

-You’ll apply methods and techniques to your research including assessing patterns in specific forms of crimes and offending behaviour, considering the prevalence, characteristics and typologies of specific types of offence.
+You’ll apply research methods and techniques such as assessing patterns in specific forms of crimes and offending behaviour, and considering the prevalence, characteristics and typologies of specific types of offence.
 You’ll also critically assess recent and current policies and practices with crime control and community safety.
-Option modules will allow you to develop a speciality in a field that interests you and includes intelligence analysis, psychology and crime, sexual violence, terrorism and counter-terrorism, and urban patterns.
+Option modules will allow you to develop a specialism in a field that interests you, such as intelligence analysis, psychology and crime, sexual violence, terrorism and counter-terrorism, and urban patterns.

-The course invites visiting professors and experts in criminal justice and criminal areas, and the teaching staff are also engaged academics and active in research including street crime, gangs and police body cameras.
-Their expertise will support you when undertaking your dissertation in the field of criminology and criminal justice.
+London Met invites visiting professors and experts in criminal justice and criminal areas to the University to share their expertise.
+These guest visits complement the knowledge of our academics who are actively engaged in areas research including street crime, gangs and police body cameras.
+Their expertise will support you when undertaking your dissertation in criminology and criminal justice.

 By the end of the course you’ll be able to deal with complex issues both systematically and creatively, making sound judgements in the absence of complete data and communicating your conclusions clearly.